MS Marella Dream

-MS Homeric (also known as Marella Dream) was a cruise ship built in 1986 at the Meyer Werft shipyard in Papenburg, West Germany as Homeric for Home Lines, and their last newbuild to remain in active service.
+MS Marella Dream was a cruise ship built in 1986 at the Meyer Werft shipyard in Papenburg, West Germany as Homeric for Home Lines, and their last newbuild to remain in active service.
 In 1988 she was sold to Holland America Line, renamed Westerdam, and in 1990 lengthened by 36.9 m at Meyer Werft.
 In 2002 she was transferred to the fleet of Costa Cruises and renamed Costa Europa.
 In April 2010 she was taken on a ten-year charter by Thomson Cruises, under the name Thomson Dream.

 Following the 2017 renaming of Thomson Cruises to Marella Cruises, TUI Group also changed the ship's name to Marella Dream.
 She was retired from Marella Cruises in November 2020 and was sold, then broken up in 2022.

 Concept and construction

 Home Lines planned Homeric during the first half of the 1980s as a replacement for their aging SS Oceanic.
 Meyer Werft in Papenburg, West Germany was chosen as the shipyard to build her.
 The ship was named in honour of the company's earlier SS Homeric, a popular ship that had been destroyed by a fire in 1973.
 The new Homeric was launched on 28 September 1985, and was the largest cruise liner to be launched sideways from a slipway.
 She performed her sea trials between 26 and 30 December 1985, but was not delivered to Home Lines until 6 May 1986.

 Following the sale of the ship to Holland America Line (and the sale of HAL itself to the Carnival Corporation), the ship was renamed Westerdam, and returned to Meyer Werft on 30 October 1989 for a $84 million refit.
 The ship was lengthened by 36.9 m and many of her interiors were rebuilt.
 The refit, one of the most extensive ever performed on a passenger ship, was completed on 12 March 1990.

 In 2002, prior to entering service as Costa Europa for Costa Cruises, the ship received a £5 million refit, with some of the public rooms redecorated and six balcony suites added.